Computational-Plant-Science/Syngenta_PhenoTOOLs/README.md

 ## Requirements

-[Docker](https://www.docker.com/) is required to run this project in a Unix environment.
+[Docker](https://www.docker.com/) is required to run this project in a Linux environment.

 Install Docker Engine (https://docs.docker.com/engine/install/)